 Delivery+ and Interlibrary Loan

-Delivery+ Service for SUNY Buffalo Law School Faculty and Staff
+Delivery+ Service for University at Buffalo School of Law Faculty and Staff

 Delivery+ is a Libraries document delivery service.
 Law Library staff will deliver books, chapters, electronic articles, photocopies of articles, and other materials held by the University Libraries or obtained via interlibrary loan (ILL) to Law School faculty offices.
 To make a request for materials, log on to My Account and select Delivery+ Requests > Submit Requests.
 Questions may be addressed to John Mondo, Head of Access Services (645-2347 or email@example.com).

-Delivery+ Service for SUNY Buffalo Law School Students*
+Delivery+ Service for University at Buffalo School of Law Students*

 For Law School Students, Delivery+ offers the following services *: